dugganj780/ictskills-moviesApp-v2Assignment/README.md

 ## Setup requirements.

-......
-A brief explanation (to a third party) of any non-standard setup steps necessary to run your app/client locally (after cloning the repo) ........

 Once cloned, a number of dependencies needed to be installed to run the app locally, including Nodejs.
 Luckily, all that needed to be done was to run npm install and everything in package.json was installed.

 The dependencies required were: